rdallasgray/roto/README.md

 Are there dependencies?
 -----------------------
 The only dependency is my own Bez plugin (https://github.com/rdallasgray/bez), which is used to create jQuery-compatible easing functions from cubic-bezier co-ordinates.
 That's just for compatibility with browsers which don't support CSS transitions, so if you're only supporting newer browsers, you don't need it.
-Bez is compiled into the minified distribution of Roto, so you don't need to separately include it.
+Bez is compiled into the minified distribution of Roto by default, so you don't need to separately include it.

 What else do I need to know?